Plugin System

 plugin.menuItems() | Returns the list of menu item configurations registered by all plugins. |

-Panel instances have an extensionState field: an opaque Record<string, unknown> that plugins can use to store arbitrary data.
-This state persists through session save/restore cycles and project switches, so your plugin's per-panel data survives across restarts.
+Panel instances have an extensionState field: an opaque Record<string, unknown> a plugin can use to store arbitrary data.
+This state persists through session save/restore cycles and project switches, so your plugin's per-panel data survives a restart.

-The setter API for writing extension state is not yet finalised in the experimental system.
-The field is readable from panel instances and the data round-trips correctly through save/restore.
-How plugins write back to it will be documented once the API stabilises.
+The setter API for writing extension state isn't finalized yet in the experimental system.
+The field is readable from panel instances, and the data round-trips correctly through save/restore.
+How plugins write back to it will be documented once the API stabilizes.

-Extension state is also available at the project level via extensionState on the project object, giving plugins a place to store project-scoped data that isn't tied to a specific panel.
+Extension state is also available at the project level, via extensionState on the project object.
+That gives plugins a place to store project-scoped data that isn't tied to a specific panel.

 Actions and Keyboard Shortcuts

-Daintree's ActionId and KeyAction types are open unions, meaning plugins can define custom action identifiers beyond the built-in set.
-Any string works as an action ID.
-This means plugin-defined actions integrate with Daintree's action palette and keybinding system.
+Daintree's ActionId and KeyAction types are open unions, so a plugin can define custom action identifiers beyond the built-in set.
+Any string works as an action ID, and plugin-defined actions plug into Daintree's action palette and keybinding system.

 Toolbar button actionId values are dispatched directly when clicked.
 Menu item actionId values are dispatched with a plugin: prefix.
 Both can be bound to keyboard shortcuts through Settings > Keyboard.